-As part of our regular teaching program here at Pottery Gagliano, Roberto teaches weekly pottery and wheel classes on a Monday and Tuesday.
+As part of our regular teaching program here at Pottery Gagliano, Roberto teaches weekly wheel and general pottery classes on a Monday and Tuesday.
 These run three times a year in January, April and September.

 If classes are available for booking there will be a link below.
 If you would like to be informed when new courses become available, please sign up to our mailing list at the top of the page.

-Saturday Short Course - Introduction to Handbuilding - Book Here
+Saturday Short Course -Sat 6th & 13th July - Introduction to Handbuilding

 This pottery course is suitable for complete beginners or intermediate potters who wish to learn from scratch or broaden their knowledge of different pottery techniques.
 This is an excellent course to take if you want a broad overview of some of the different possibilities available when using the amazingly versatile medium of clay.